searchspring/snap/docs/INTEGRATION_VARIANTS.md

 const snap = new Snap(config);
 ```

-Once configured, each result in `controller.store.results` includes a `variants` object with:
+Once configured, each result that has variants in `controller.store.results` should include a `variants` object with:

 **Properties:**
 - `active` - Currently selected variant data